Fullmetal Alchemist (TV series)

-Fullmetal Alchemist (鋼の錬金術師, Hagane no Renkinjutsushi) is a Japanese anime television series loosely adapted from the original manga series of the same name by Hiromu Arakawa.
-Comprising 51 episodes, it was produced by the animation studio Bones for Mainichi Broadcasting System and Aniplex, and directed by Seiji Mizushima.
-It was broadcast on MBS in Japan from October 2003 to October 2004.
+Fullmetal Alchemist (鋼の錬金術師, Hagane no Renkinjutsushi) is a Japanese anime television series loosely based on the manga series Fullmetal Alchemist by Hiromu Arakawa.
+It was produced by Bones for Mainichi Broadcasting System and Aniplex.
+The series was directed by Seiji Mizushima, written by Shō Aikawa, and musically composed by Michiru Ōshima.

+The anime series aired a total of 51 episodes on MBS, TBS and its affiliates from October 2003 to October 2004.
+It was originally licensed in North America by Funimation and broadcast English dubbed on Adult Swim in the United States from November 2004 to March 2006.
+In July 2016, Funimation's license for the series expired and it was transferred over to Aniplex of America.

-As in the manga, the series follows the adventures of brothers Edward and Alphonse Elric, who are searching for the Philosopher's Stone so they can regain the bodies they lost in a failed attempt to bring their dead mother back to life.
-During production, Arakawa requested an original ending for the anime that differed from the manga, which was still ongoing at the time.
-This led to the series deviating into an entirely original storyline direction halfway through its run, though it received audience and critical acclaim.
-The series concluded with a sequel film, Conqueror of Shamballa, released in 2005.
-A new anime series, Fullmetal Alchemist: Brotherhood, which more faithfully adapted the entire storyline of the original manga, was broadcast in 2009.
+Just like in the manga, the anime series follows the adventures of brothers Edward and Alphonse Elric, who are searching for the Philosopher's Stone so they can regain the bodies they lost in a failed attempt to bring their deceased mother back to life.
+During production of the anime, Arakawa requested a screenwriter-led original ending for the series that differed from the manga, which was still being actively published at the time.
+This led to the anime deviating into an entirely original story direction around the first dozen episodes.
+The anime's storyline concluded with a sequel film, subtitled Conqueror of Shamballa, which released in Japanese theaters in July 2005.
+An anime television series reboot, titled Fullmetal Alchemist: Brotherhood, broadcast on the same original networks from April 2009 to July 2010.